saulsch/Cosmetic/README.md

 The goal of this software is to check if a knot (in the three-sphere) or a manifold (typically hyperbolic) satisfies the cosmetic surgery conjecture.

-We work inside of SageMath (currently using version 9.2).
+We work inside of SageMath (as of this writing, version 9.2).
 Here is an example of usage:

 ```